jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/functionsAndCallbacks/functionsAndCallbacks.md

 Luckily, of course, JavaScript is synchronous in nature, and it is only when we require the functionality of processes occurring in a specified sequence, that we grab for the tools, able to make that a reality.
 One such type of function enables us to do just that.

-A callback function is a function that is passed as an argument to another function and is executed after the completion of the other function.
+A callback function is a function that is passed on as an argument to another function and is executed after the completion of the other function.

 ## Callback function syntax

 There are several ways to write callback functions in JavaScript.
-Here, we will discuss three common syntaxes: anonymous functions, named functions, and arrow functions.
+Here, three common syntaxes will be discussed: `anonymous functions`, `named functions`, and `arrow functions`.
 Now, before diving into the gist of it.
 The most optimal way of understanding these different types of syntaxes, is to show their individual implementation on the same function.

 ```javascript